Synthetic air data system

 A synthetic air data system (SADS) is an alternative air data system that can produce synthetic air data quantities without directly measuring the air data.
 It uses other information such as GPS, wind information, the aircraft's attitude, and aerodynamic properties to estimate or infer the air data quantities.
-Though air data includes altitude, airspeed, pressures, air temperature, Mach number, and flow angles (e.g., Angle of Attack and Angle of sideslip), existing known SADS primarily focuses on estimating airspeed, Angle of Attack, and Angle of sideslip.
+Though air data includes altitude, airspeed, pressures, air temperature, Mach number, and flow angles (e.g., angle of attack and angle of sideslip), existing known SADS primarily focuses on estimating airspeed, angle of attack, and angle of sideslip.
 SADS is used to monitor the primary air data system if there is an anomaly due to sensor faults or system faults.
 It can also be potentially used as a backup to provide air data estimates for any aerial vehicle.

 Functionality

-Synthetic air data systems can potentially reduce risk by creating an extra layer of redundancy (analytical redundancy) to the mechanical air data system such as the Pitot-static systems and angle vanes.
+Synthetic air data systems can potentially reduce risk by creating an extra layer of redundancy (analytical redundancy) to the mechanical air data system such as the pitot-static systems and angle vanes.
 It can also be used to detect failures of other subsystems through data compatibility checks.

 History

 The idea of SADS has been around since the 1980s.
-The basic idea is to use non air data sensors such as Inertial Measurement Unit (IMU) and GPS fused with vehicle dynamics models to estimate air data triplet airspeed, angle of Attack, and angle of sideslip (either separately or combined).
+The basic idea is to use non air data sensors such as inertial measurement unit (IMU) and GPS fused with vehicle dynamics models to estimate air data triplet airspeed, angle of attack, and angle of sideslip (either separately or combined).
 Most of the earlier work used vehicle dynamics models to estimate air data in both aircraft and spacecraft applications.
 This approach is sometimes referred to as the aerodynamic model-based SADS.
 However, the aerodynamic model-based SADS is challenging to implement because it is difficult to obtain accurate vehicle dynamics models possessing the fidelity needed to yield the required accuracy in the air data estimates.
 To address this issue, model-free SADS has been proposed recently.
 The model-free SADS does not require the vehicle dynamics models.
 Instead, it relies on the accuracy of the Inertial navigation system (INS) and Three-Dimensional (3D) wind estimates.

 SADS has gained a lot of renewed interest after the Air France Flight 447 accident in 2009.
-Several universities and government agencies such as the University of Minnesota, Delft University of Technology, NASA Langley Research Center, and the Institute of Flight Mechanics and Flight Control at Technische Universität München, have been researching the SADS related topics.
+Several universities and government agencies such as the University of Minnesota, Delft University of Technology, NASA Langley Research Center, and the Institute of Flight Mechanics and Flight Control at the Technical University of Munich, have been researching the SADS related topics.
 Recent patents related to SADS have been filed by the leading air data system producers such as Collins Aerospace and Honeywell.
 Moreover, the recent two Boeing 737 MAX accidents (Lion Air Flight 610 (2018) and Ethiopian Airlines Flight 302 (2019)) have brought SADS into the spotlight again, which is detailed by the report.
 In particular, synthetic airspeed has become a focal point to improve Boeing aircraft's safety.